Applying for the Malcolm Baldrige National Quality Award

 Energized employees: Pursuing a common goal motivates employees, resulting in energized improvement efforts.

 An outside perspective: Applying for the Baldrige Award is an opportunity to have a team of experts examine your organization objectively and identify strengths and opportunities to improve.
-Five to eight trained experts from an independent Board of Examiners spend a minimum of 300 hours reviewing each application, and site-visited applicants receive more than 1,000 hours of review.
+Eight to ten trained experts from an independent Board of Examiners each spend a minimum of 100 hours reviewing each application, and site-visited applicants receive an additional 1,000 hours of review.

 Learning from the feedback: Each applicant receives an objective, nonprescriptive, written feedback report of its strengths and opportunities for improvement based on an examination of its award application against the Baldrige Criteria for Performance Excellence.
 Organizations often use the report in their strategic planning to focus on their customers and improve results, as well as to help energize and guide improvement efforts.